msander/keycloak/keycloak-valkey/STATE.md

 ## Change Log
 - **v0.8.14-build-flexibility**: Added a standalone POM and CI workflow so the extension can package against arbitrary upstream Keycloak releases while default builds continue to use the repository parent.
 - **v0.8.15-devtooling**: Added devcontainer configuration plus Docker Compose tooling for spinning up Valkey with two Keycloak nodes sharing a Postgres database and Valkey-backed providers without Infinispan clustering.
+- **v0.8.17-datastore-compat**: Updated the Valkey datastore provider to extend the default Keycloak datastore for migration compatibility while still preferring Valkey-backed SPI implementations and refreshed the associated tests.
+- **v0.8.18-single-node-caching**: Forced component factory caching in the dev stack so single-node deployments avoid cluster warnings and retain cached component factories when using the Valkey extension.
 - **v0.8.16-runtime-bundle**: Shaded the Lettuce client into the extension artifact to keep Valkey SPI loading functional on standalone Keycloak runtimes (e.g. 26.4.0) without extra classpath setup.
 - **v0.8.13-module-boundary**: Documented the module boundary policy that forbids editing files outside `keycloak-valkey/` and aligned contributor guidelines accordingly.
 - **v0.8.12-user-storage-events**: Added JSON-based serializer for user storage provider cluster events to keep federation sync schedules consistent across Valkey-backed clusters, capturing component configuration so storage providers can be rehydrated without Protostream, and extended codec tests.